grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Cassandra kept listening to the sonar for another half hour, occasionally reporting that she thought she could still hear the _Gnat_ or the _Grackle_ when the conditions were favorable.
 At that point Percy decided it was time to leave, and had Bastian throttle the electric motors up to 15 knots.
 They moved off on a southerly course that Percy selected at random to move them away from the area.

 The rest of the hours of the day ticked by with nothing to break the monotony and no changes to make other than occasional minor adjustments to the trim of the boat.
-Whereas earlier Cassandra had been cursing the noise of the _Gnat's_ engine polluting the water, now she found she missed it.
+Whereas earlier Cassandra had been cursing the noise of the _Gnat_'s engine polluting the water, now she found she missed it.
 Somehow it had been comforting to know Shakes was up there on the surface.
 Not to mention that his hourly check-ins were at least a way to mark time and shift her attention.
 Now they were down in this dark cold pit of water, blind and alone, and it began to feel like they were doomed to remain like this until the end of their days.

 [//]: # (----- invisible character break)